aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats/README.md

 - Simpler, faster, and ideal for **extremely long conversations (200+ messages)**.

 This approach prioritizes **performance and responsiveness** over automatic restoration.

 ---

+## Why CPU Hogging Cannot Be Fully Eliminated

+Even with aggressive collapsing, there are fundamental reasons some CPU usage persists:
+- React reconciliation
+- Layout and style recalculation
+- Streaming and diffing of the virtual DOM
+- Hydration and node synchronization
+All of these operations **must** occur on the main thread.
+This is not a limitation imposed by OpenAI, but a strict browser rule: the main thread is the only place that can safely manipulate the DOM, run layout, and synchronize React components.
+Going beyond the current ultra-lightweight approach would require refactoring the site itself, because external scripts cannot workerize or offload these core operations without breaking functionality.

+---